Armstrong Creek (Vic.)

 Table Chart PROFILE FAQ

-Armstrong Creek features high concentrations of group households and family households, with a median household size of 2.9 people
+Armstrong Creek features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 80.3% of all households, including 41.5% couples with children, 25.6% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 19.7%, with lone person households at 13.5% and group households comprising 6.0%.
-The median household size is 2.9 people.
+Family households comprise 80.3% of all households, including 41.5% couples with children, 25.6% couples without children, and 12.3% single parent families.
+Non-family households account for the remaining 19.7%, with lone person households at 13.5% and group households comprising 6.0%.
+The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households